hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 software package that you start after starting the X server (or may be started for you automatically by the startup script that is run when starting the X server).
-The basic window managers from the early days of X11 have evolved into feature-rich desktop enviroments that do not only offer a window manager, but also a task bar etc. Gnome and KDE are currently the most popular desktop environments (or Unity on Ubuntu, but future editions of Ubuntu will return to Gnome).
+The basic window managers from the early days of X11 have evolved into feature-rich desktop environments that do not only offer a window manager, but also a task bar etc. Gnome and KDE are currently the most popular desktop environments (or Unity on Ubuntu, but future editions of Ubuntu will return to Gnome).
 However, these require